planetarium/libplanet/Docs/articles/design.md

 An account can also be identified through the @"Libplanet.Address" which is derived from the corresponding @"Libplanet.Crypto.PublicKey".
 It is shorter than @"Libplanet.Crypto.PublicKey" and follows the same form to Ethereum's.
-This means key pairs that have used for Ethereum can be reused for Libplanet-backed games too.
+This means key pairs that have been used for Ethereum can be reused for Libplanet-backed games too.
 For example, a game can raise funding or receive donations through Ethereum and then reward people when the game is released.